 On October 7, 2022, the Bureau of Industry and Security of the U.S. Department of Commerce published changes to U.S. export control regulations (U.S. Export Regulations), including new restrictions on Chinese entities' ability to obtain advanced computing chips, develop and maintain supercomputers, and manufacture advanced semiconductors.
 Further, on October 12, 2022, a new rule went into effect requiring U.S. persons to obtain a license prior to engaging in certain activities that could "support" certain end-uses and end-users, including those related to weapons of mass destruction.
 Additionally, on October 21, 2022, the Bureau of Industry and Security brought into effect a series of new Foreign Direct Product (FDP) rules and various new controls on advanced computing items, significantly expanding the scope of items that are subject to export control under the U.S. Export Regulations.
-Based on our understanding of the current U.S. Export Regulations and related rules, we do not anticipate that they will have a material impact on our business.
+More recently, on October 25, 2023, the Bureau of Industry and Security published additional rules, which went into effect on November 17, 2023 to expand, clarify, and correct the rules published in October 2022.
+Based on our understanding of the U.S. Export Regulations and related rules currently in effect, we do not anticipate that they will have a material impact on our current business, but we will continue reviewing and assessing these rules and regulations and their potential impact on our business.
 Additional changes to the U.S. Export Regulations are expected, but the scope or timing of such changes is unknown.
 We will continue to monitor such developments, including potential additional trade restrictions, and other regulatory or policy changes by the U.S. and foreign governments.